 Cast Iron Cornbread

 We have used Jiffy cornbread mix for years, even my mom did when I was a child.
 It’s kinda’ a staple in everybody’s pantry that can be amped up really easily too.
-If you’ve never thought outside of the box, this one will get you going.
+If you’ve never thought outside of the box, our Jiffy hush puppies and one will get you going.

 What can you add to cornbread mix?